Description

 Applying this definition to our asset in some examples:

-• The maximum time in days below previous high water mark over 5 years of Fox is 646 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 656 days in the last 5 years of Fox, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)

 AveDuration: